Heraclion/arkcorefix/README.md

-skyproject is a dbase fixes for 4.0.6 core
+arkcorefix is a dbase fixes for 4.0.6 core
 ============

-For Wow-Source team.